15 Fun Things to See and Do in St Petersburg Russia

 7. Tsarskoye Selo

-Itโ€™s always a good idea to combine a trip to Tsarskoe Selo with the nearby Pavlovsk to see Czar Paul Iโ€™s sculpted gardens and classical castle. | 15 Things to Do in St Petersburg Russia
+It’s always a good idea to combine a trip to Tsarskoe Selo with the nearby Pavlovsk to see Czar Paul I’s sculpted gardens and classical castle.

-Located about 15 miles outside the city, the Tsarskoye Selo is a wonderful example of tsarist architectural magnificence.
+Located about 15 miles outside the city, the Tsarskoye Selo is a wonderful example of Tsarist architectural magnificence.
 Particularly, the opulent palace and gorgeous parks, as they were the former residence of the imperial family and visiting nobility.
 Finally, Tsarsko Selo lies in the town of Pushkin.

 8. Pavlovsk

-The gardens are just as amazing, and some would say more impressive than the interior of the home. | 15 Things to Do in St Petersburg Russia
+The gardens are just as amazing, and some would say more impressive than the interior of the home.

 Pavlovsk was presented to Paul I by his mother Catherine the Great in 1777.
 Today, the grounds are a romantic collection of ruins (stone bridges, pavilions, and temples) that surround a delightful palace.
 Also, make sure to plan extra time to tour the romantic gardens.